-Your credit score is one of the most important numbers in your financial profile.
-It helps determine whether banks will lend you money, how much and at what rate.
+Your credit history and credit score are some of the most important numbers in your financial profile.
+These numbers determine whether banks will lend you money, how much and at what rate.

-To build and maintain your credit score, follow these five steps.
+To build and maintain a good credit score, follow these five steps.

 Most credit scores are tallied by companies like FICO (Fair Isaac Corporation), an analytics software company that developed the original credit score model, and are known as FICO scores.
 Scores generally range from 300 to 850, with higher numbers representing more credit worthiness.

 Your FICO score is calculated based on your credit reports, which are compiled by credit bureaus like Equifax, Experian and TransUnion.
 Specifically, five criteria go into a FICO score:

 Whether or not you pay your bills on time has the biggest impact on your FICO score.
 Not surprisingly, recent late payments affect your score more than late payments in the past, and a habit of missing payments affects your score more than one or two misses.
 Even if you have a history of missed payments, it’s possible to get back on track.
 Try to pay at least the minimum on any credit card balances, and consider setting up automatic payments or alerts to help you keep up with due dates.